evanwiseman/gator/README.md

 ## Introduction
 gator aggregates RSS Feeds and allows users to follow and add any RSS Feed to their currated list of RSS Feeds.

+# Requirements
+Go
+Postgres

-## Setup
+## Install
+Download the repository and install with ```go install .``` this will add it to your $GOBIN or ~/go/bin.
+You should be able to use the CLI tool with "gator" inside your terminal.

-Create a .gatorconfig.json in your $HOME directory with the keys "db_url". db_url will point to a postgres database locally configured on your machine.
+Create a .gatorconfig.json in your $HOME directory (~) with the key "db_url". db_url will point to a postgres database locally configured on your machine.

 ## Commands
 - "login" (usage: "login <name>"): Allows a user to login to their account and access their feeds.